 Implementing a video platform that’s simple enough for both students and staff to use without a lot of intensive training will have the biggest impact on learning across campus.
 Anyone should be able to open up your video recording software, select their camera and microphone inputs and begin recording or live streaming.
 A software-based video platform will also enable your users to record and manage videos using the laptops they already have, from anywhere, without the need for extra support from your learning technology team.

 Accessibility has become a top priority for colleges and universities.
-When it comes to learning environments, videos must be made accessible for all students, which means course videos should have ADA Section 508-compliant captions and should enable students to use screen readers and keyboard controls to better navigate the recordings.
+When it comes to learning environments, videos must be made accessible for all students, which means course videos should have ADA and Section 508-compliant captions and should enable students to use screen readers and keyboard controls to better navigate the recordings.
 Having a video platform that addresses these key video accessibility concerns can simplify workflows, improve turnaround time for captioned videos, and greatly reduce administrative costs.

 Mobile Video Support